keithalpichi/jarvis/README.md

 # Jarvis
-A chat app that includes a friendly assistant named Jarvis to answer any questions.
+A chat app with a friendly chat-room smart assistant.
+Tag 'Jarvis' with a question and he will answer.
 No need to leave the chat to search the web.
-Jarvis will do his best to answer your questions.

 ## To-Do
 - Fix repeating background gradient